Curb Appeal Basics: A Checklist for Home Sellers

 Sellers might think that buyers will barely see the driveway, but if it looks bad, it might be the only thing they see.
 Driveways often show buyers how the current owners treat the home, especially the parts that do not matter as much.
 A driveway with cracks and stains gives an impression of disrepair to viewers, and it can serve as a deterrent to potential buyers.
 Even a great listing in Carolina Forest might turn away a buyer if it looks like enough care isn't put into the upkeep of the home.Clean up stains and oil spills, and repair cracks in the concrete.
 Add lighting in the event of late evening showings, so any visitors can find their way around.

 Once potential buyers arrive at the front door, they are prepared to go inside.
 Sellers should want them to feel comfortable and invited, and the porch can set them up for a good experience.
 Replace the porch light, or add wall sconces to show off interesting brick or stone.
 Think about replacing the door with a steel entry door, because this is an excellent investment with a great return.
-Otherwise, touch up the paint or give the door a complete refresh with a new color.
+Otherwise, an easy for adding curb appeal is to touch up the paint or give the door a complete refresh with a new color.

 Like paint colors, landscaping is a really subjective concept.
 What looks beautiful to one person may seem frightful to others.
-Keeping this in mind, go over the home's landscaping with a view to preserving a simple, pleasant look.
+When thinking about how to add curb appeal with landscaping, go over everything with a view to preserving a simple, pleasant look.
 Clear away anything that is dead, dying or past its prime.
 Arrange to have bushes and trees trimmed regularly.
 Add a pop of color here and there to show that the garden is alive and thriving.
 If planning to put in anything new, give it at least a couple of weeks to settle, so it does not suddenly die on you the day of your open house.

 Buyers are told to drive by a home at night to see how it looks.
 If they can’t see it because it is so dark, they may be tempted to look elsewhere.
 Invest in some simple outdoor lighting that will follow along the driveway and walkways, at the very least.
 For a greater investment, consider adding some lighting under the eaves or around trees to show off the home’s exterior and landscaping.